 Executive functioning is a term used to describe the processes that happen in the pre-frontal cortex of the brain — its operating system.
 Anybody who has ADHD has lagging executive function skills.
 Sometimes it can appear that they do not if they are really motivated and learn how to compensate early, but essentially ADHD is lagging executive function skills.

 A child with ADHD has a two- to three-year delay in their executive function skills, which means a 7-year-old has the executive function skills of a 4- or 5-year-old.
 A 13-year-old’s EF age is between 10 and 11, and a 19-year-old’s EF age is about 16.
 Would you send a 16-year-old off to college?
 That is something you need to take into consideration when planning for post-high-school options, for example.

-Your expectations for your son or daughter need to be at their EF age in order to help them improve their executive function skills through changing the way you use language and implementing strategies to build skills and cultivate independence.
+Your expectations for your son or daughter need to match their EF age.
+To help them improve their executive function skills, change the way you use language and implement strategies to build skills and cultivate independence.
 The sooner you start this, the better.

 Kids cannot improve their executive function skills on their own by watching a webinar or reading a book.
 Parents have to create the scaffolding and change the way they use language if they want to see improvement in their child’s EF skills.

 Executive Function Deficits Common in Kids with ADHD